raspberri05/fake-news-detection/readme.md

 # Fake News Detection

 ## About
-This project has two parts to it.
+This project has two parts to it - gathering data, and using the data to generate ml models

 ### Data
 Data is scraped from PolitiFact that includes how truthful political statements/comments made by political figures or social media are.
 This data is saved to `politifact.csv`.